algorandfoundation/buildweb3/README.md

 Account address: ZBXIRU3KVUTZMFC2MNDHFZ5RZMEH6FYGYZ32B6BEJHQNKWTUJUBB72WL4Y
 ```

+*Important:* Never use this private key mnemonic to hold real Algos (i.e., on MainNet).
+Only use it for "fake Algos" on TestNet.

 *Note:* Using My Algo Wallet will enable you to do all Steps 1 to 3.
 But if you want to be able to do the full homework, you will need to know how to use the Python SDK (or another SDK).
 In that case, we recommend you generate one account with the SDK and one with My Algo Wallet.

-*Note:* Even if you created the account using the SDK, you can then import the mnemonic inside My Algo Wallet, so that you can directly use My Algo Wallets to send transactions.
-After choosing a password, just click on "Add Wallet" and then "Recover Wallet" below "Mnemonic Phrase", and follow the instructions.
+*Note:* Even if you created the account using the SDK, you can then import the mnemonic inside My Algo Wallet, so that you can directly use My Algo Wallet to send transactions.
+After choosing a password, just click on "Add Wallet" and then "Import Wallet", and follow the instructions.

+*Note:* You can further import your account in other wallets, such as the wallet in [AlgoDEA](https://algodea-docs.bloxbean.com/account-management) (if you are using AlgoDEA), the [official Algorand Wallet](https://algorandwallet.com/) (after setting it to TestNet) or [AlgoSigner](https://www.purestake.com/technology/algosigner/) (the equivalent of MetaMask for Algorand).

-*Note:* [The developer documentation](https://developer.algorand.org/docs/build-apps/hello_world/#generate-a-publicprivate-key-pair) shows many other ways of creating accounts.
+*Note:* [The developer documentation](https://developer.algorand.org/docs/get-details/accounts/create/) shows many other ways of creating accounts.

 ### Step 1.1 - Fund the Two Accounts

-**Task:** Add 100 Algos to each of the accounts.
+**Task:** Add 10 Algos to each of the accounts.
 The Algo is the native cryptocurrency of the Algorand blockchain.

 In order to use your accounts, you need to add Algos to them.
 On MainNet, you would need to buy them for example on an exchange.
 However, on TestNet, you can just use the [dispenser](https://bank.testnet.algorand.network).